Here are some of my most favorite lyrics penned by Amitabh Bhattacharya, one of Hindi cinema’s most sought after songwriters today.

 1. Bulleya (Ae Dil Hai Mushkil)

 It is impossible to come up with a more apt description for Bulle Shah than Ranjhan de yaar (friend of lovers).
 Ayan’s restlessness and yearning for contentment form the basis of this song.
 Amitabh tackles the complex feeling of being lost from two sides here.
-One is the jilted lover Ayan and the other is a woman who has excoriated love from her life.
-The lyrics convey the beautiful contradiction where Ayan implores to explore life with his murshid (teacher) Saba while the murshid herself is surrendering to love once again.
+One is the jilted lover Ayan, another is a woman who has excoriated love from her life.
+The words convey a beautiful contradiction: Ayan implores to explore life with his murshid (teacher) Saba while the murshid herself is surrendering to love once again.

 Ve main taan hoon pagdandi Labhdi ae jo raah jannat di

 2. Abhi Mujh Mein Kahin (Agneepath)